 This problem offers an opportunity to explore and discuss two types of probability: experimental and theoretical.
 The simulation generates lots of experimental data quickly, freeing time to focus on predictions, analysis and justifications.

-Invite children to make hypotheses about the likelihood of winning with two discs.
-Encourage pupils to explain their thinking and try to justify their hypotheses.
+Introduce the problem, and invite students to make hypotheses about the likelihood of winning with two discs.
+Encourage them to explain their thinking and try to justify their hypotheses.

-Invite pupils to think for a minute on their own about what will happen with three discs.
+Invite students to think for a minute on their own about what will happen with three discs.
 Ask them to justify their conjectures with a partner and then the whole class.
 Use the interactivity to demonstrate what happens.
-Pupils can then work, perhaps in pairs, to explain the results.
+Students could then work in pairs, to explain the results.

 You may like to stop the group part way through their work in order to talk about useful representations that they have devised.
 This could be an opportunity to introduce tree diagrams, sample space diagrams, or the systematic listing of outcomes.